eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

 ## Running the Filebench Performance Tests ##
 1. Build Filebench from source (https://github.com/filebench/filebench) and install it using the steps detailed in the repo.
+Before building and installing, modify `FILEBENCH_NFILESETENTRIES` in `ipc.h` to be `1024 * 1024 * 10`.
+By default, filebench hardcodes the maximum number of files which can be created to be `1024 * 1024`.
+The largest test we run creates 4 million files, so this hardcoded maximum must be increased.
 2.